odeonus/beyondcoin-BYND/.github/ISSUE_TEMPLATE.md

 <!-- This issue tracker is only for technical issues related to Beyondcoin Core.

-General beyondcoin questions and/or support requests are best directed to the Beyondcoin Discord server in the support channel at https://discord.gg/j3BUcJU
+General beyondcoin questions and/or support requests are best directed to the [beyondcoinforum.com forums](https://beyondcoinforum.com/) or the Beyondcoin Discord server in the support channel at https://discord.gg/j3BUcJU.

 For reporting security issues email: security@beyondcoin.io (not for support).